Masopha: Early campaigns

-Since the 1820s, the Basuto frequently engaged in warfare with neighboring tribes and European settlements.
-Which took the form of cattle raids and the occasional burning of villages.
-To that end Moshoeshoe had accumulated more horses and guns than any other chieftain in South Africa.
-In the 1852, Masopha took part in the Battle of Berea where the Basuto fought against a British punitive expedition.
-Masopha also participated in raids against white settlers in Bloemfontein.
-In 1853, Masopha participated in a campaign against Batlakoa chief Kgosi Sekonyela, successfully storming his stronghold Marabeng.
+Free State Wars and annexation

 In 1858, war broke out between the Basuto and the Boer Orange Free State.
+On 12 April 1858, Masopha and other chiefs held the Boers at bay on the Caledon River.
 Masopha led part of the Basuto army and participated in the peace negotiations that followed.
-In 1865, hostilities between the two sides resumed, Masopha captured numerous heads of cattle from the Boers and later joined the defense of Thaba Bosiu.
+In 1865, hostilities between the two sides resumed, and Masopha captured numerous heads of cattle from the Boers and their allies.
+His regiments raided the Griqua village of Platberg, killing all the men and enslaving all the women.
+Masopha's troops were heavily defeated by the Boers while trying to defend Masopha's Mile, forcing him to abandon it.
+He later joined the defense of the Thaba Bosiu stronghold, acting as Moshoeshoe's main military advisor.
 By 1866, the tide of war had turned against the Basuto.
-Fearing that Basuto were facing annihilation, Moshoeshoe, his sons and local missionaries began appealing to British High Commissioner for Southern Africa Sir Philip Edmond Wodehouse and the Colony of Natal for protection.
+Fearing that the Basuto were facing annihilation, Moshoeshoe, his sons and local missionaries began appealing to British High Commissioner for Southern Africa Sir Philip Wodehouse and the Colony of Natal for protection.
 Judging the expansion of the Free State to be contrary to British geopolitical interests, Wodehouse proclaimed Basutoland to be a royal dominion on 12 March 1868.

 Following Moshoeshoe's death in 1870, he was succeeded by Letsie I. It is believed that Masopha was planning to establish an independent kingdom upon his father's death but was prevented from doing so due to the British annexation.
-Masopha remained insubordinate to colonial rule, by failing to enforce colonial legislation and resisting taxation.
+Masopha remained insubordinate to colonial rule by failing to enforce colonial legislation and resisting taxation.
 The Basuto gradually became more apprehensive towards the colonial authorities due to the erosion of traditional chiefly authority.
-In 1879, the Cape Colony prime minister Sir Gordon Sprigg decided to extend the Peace Preservation Act to Basutoland after witnessing Basuto cavalry maneuvers during the course of Morosi's uprising.
+In 1879, the Cape Colony prime minister Sir Gordon Sprigg decided to extend the Peace Preservation Act to Basutoland.
 Under its terms the colony would confiscate the firearms of Basutoland's African population in exchange for monetary compensation.
 The majority of the Basuto saw the law as unacceptable due to the gun's high symbolic and monetary value in local society.

 The Cape authorities struggled to enforce the disarmament law.
 During a pitso (formal assembly) convened on 3 July 1879, Masopha and his nephew chief Joel Molapo called for armed resistance against the law's implementation.
-Masopha began to fortify the stronghold of Thaba Bosiu, while the supporters of the rebel chiefs began ignoring orders from the local magistrates.
-Anarchy broke out, as rebels began attacking loyalists who had surrendered their weapons and seized their property.
+Masopha began to fortify Thaba Bosiu, while the supporters of the rebel chiefs began ignoring orders from the local magistrates.
+Anarchy broke out, as rebels began attacking loyalists who had surrendered their weapons and seized loyalist property.
 Sprigg pressured Letsie I into arresting Masopha.
 Letsie I believed that most of his nation had rallied behind Masopha and this was therefore unfeasible.
-In response to Letsie's calls for deescalation, Masopha and the heir apparent Lerotholi began to prepare for war.
+Despite Letsie's calls for deescalation, Masopha and the heir apparent Lerotholi began to prepare for war.